Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Introduction

 The main contributions of our research include the following: \begin{itemize}

-\item To our knowledge, this is the first study that identifies 11 fine-grained informational self-disclosure categories in the context of social support during the COVID-19 virus.
-Our detailed analyses shed light on what kinds of personal information was disseminated within the \textbf{r/COVID19\_support} subreddit and how users alter their information sharing practices based on their needs.
+\item Our analyses with 11 fine-grained informational self-disclosure categories shed light on what kinds of personal information was disseminated within the \textbf{r/COVID19\_support} subreddit and how users alter their information sharing practices based on their needs.
+The results can be useful in predicting support-seeking individuals' self-disclosing behaviors during future emergencies and health crises.

-\item Our work goes beyond existing literature to study the role of self-disclosure on support-receiving and user involvement by distinguishing the types of support sought by users.
-As a result, we discover an unequal distribution of both rewards and losses from self-disclosure depending on solicited support categories.
-The current study raises awareness of this vulnerability and further invokes the development of technological interventions that could help all individuals make better information sharing decisions. \item We assess the language and content of people's self-disclosure in the need for social support, as well as characteristics that foster such support and user involvement.
-Our findings contribute to prior research by providing a holistic picture of the factors associated with social feedback and offering insights for feedback acquisition strategies.
+\item We discover an unequal distribution of both rewards and losses from self- disclosure depending on solicited support categories during COVID-19.
+The current study raises awareness of this vulnerability and further invokes the development of technological interventions that could help all individuals make better information-sharing decisions.

+\item Our findings regarding language and content of online self-disclosure in the need for social support contribute to prior research by providing a holistic picture of the factors associated with these response phenomena and offering insights for adequate response acquisition strategies.
+It further assists social media designers and moderators facilitate more supportive and constructive interactions in online spaces.

 \end{itemize}